 The Herts for Learning Planning framework ensures that there is a good coverage of genre and key skills are developed as appropriate.
-This is the starting point for planning, but teachers are permitted to be creative with it, making it their own in order to suit the needs of learners in their class.
-The school is currently lokkin gto supplement this with materials form the Centre for Literacy I Primary Education (CPLE) materials.
+This is the starting point for planning, but teachers are permitted to be creative with it, making it their own to suit the needs of learners in their class.